Pastoral Care and Safety

 Each undergraduate counsellor supervises the work and looks out for the wellbeing of a small group of students.
 In addition, all the counsellors and the faculty oversee the mathematical and emotional comfort of all the students.
 There are two reasons why the counsellors are asked to supervise only four students: 1) So each student can be given extensive, thoughtful, and individual attention, and 2) So the counsellors have enough time and mental energy to devote to their own mathematical pursuits, thus enriching the mathematical community for themselves, for their fellow counsellors and for the students.
 It is this attention to the mathematical development of the counsellors as well as the mathematical development of the students which attracts so many of the most talented undergraduates to spend their summers at PROMYS.
 Students and counsellors develop strong bonds at PROMYS and often remain long-term friends and mentors.

-Safety: PROMYS Europe is a tight-knit community.
+Safety: PROMYS Europe is a small tightly-knit community.
 All adults at PROMYS Europe watch over the safety of the members of the community.
 It is of central importance that everyone in the PROMYS Europe community both be safe and feel safe.
 Students will be given contact numbers and informed of safety procedures.
 Visitors to Wadham College must present themselves at the Porter’s Lodge, and the gates to the college are locked at night.

 Adult counsellors have rooms in college near their students, and all counsellors will, of course, have passed required background checks.
 The counsellors will have emergency contact information for the students.
 A PROMYS Europe administrator will be accessible by email and telephone.
 Wadham College has 24-hour emergency contacts, and one of the PROMYS Europe faculty is always on call.
 Both the programme and the college have emergency protocols in place.